karmaniverous/blog/_posts/2024-09-06-when-iteration-works.md

 - Fails to specify exactly the right `hashKey` and `uniqueKey` properties.

+- Populates a value on a `User` or `Email` entity that `entity-manager` is supposed to generate for us

 This, my friends, is what _good_ looks like.

 ## Next Steps